jakeblackburnn/easy-nvim-colors/README.md

 ## Usage

-1. Copy the code into ~/.config/nvim/init.lua
+1. Copy or Move the code from config.lua into ~/.config/nvim/init.lua

 2. start NeoVim